About St. George’s Library

-- All St. George’s students and staff are entitled to an account with the school library.
+- All St. George’s students and staff are entitled to a school library account.

 - Students may borrow up to three books at a time.
 Books must be returned or renewed within two weeks.

 - Staff may borrow up to 25 books at a time.
 Books must be returned or renewed within four weeks.

 - Library materials must not be damaged beyond normal wear and tear.

 - Books that are more than 30 days late at the end of the autumn or spring term, and books that are not returned by the library’s summer closing date, will be marked “lost on loan.”
 Families will receive an invoice for 10 chf, which will help us to replace missing items.